 Brexit and Immigration Germany - 3rd UPDATE

-How to Prepare for after the BREXIT?
+How to Prepare for Residency for after the Transitional Period of BREXIT?

 - reference letters from previous employers,

-- get Letters Of Interest from Germany-based business partners, when freelancing or self-employed, start working on your business plan.
+- get Letters Of Interest from Germany-based business partners, when freelancing or self-employed, start working on your business plan,

 Visa Waiver Period – 90 Days